 15. That's it!
 You now have submenus and conversation flows for your chats.

 AutoResponder submenu not working?

-Please note that rules in the main list are always executed with priority.
+NOTE THAT THIS IS NOT REQUIRED IN THE LATEST VERSIONS (3.0.7+) OF AUTORESPONDER ANYMORE.
+SUBMENU RULES ARE NOW PRIORITIZED.
+Please note that rules in the main list are always executed with priority (they have higher priority by default because they were created earlier than the subrule and have a lower ID).
 If the same received message is set for a submenu rule as for a rule in the main list, the submenu rule will not be executed.

 To fix this problem, you can try one of the following solutions:

 Set the submenu rule to a different received message than the rule in the main list